fabou78/forgecalc/ONE9.md

 ## Responsibility

 * ``Owner`` - Before posting his GB, the owner **MUST** ensure that an investor’s place(s) is/are secured and can’t be taken over by someone else.
 This is accomplished by the owner adding FP to his own GB until it reaches a safe level.
-Depending on GB level and place posted, adding FP to own GB might or might not be required
+Depending on GB level and place posted, adding FP to own GB might or might not be required for certain places.

 * ``Investor`` - The investor **MUST** ensure that he can’t be sniped before investing the required FP.
 This can be simulated but using the link belowThe below links can be used for this